 My recommendations on the product:

-If you take the value of the Karma itself, you’re looking at a near $400 product.
+If you take the value of the Karma itself, you’re looking at a near $400 product (I would honestly price it at $100 given how the quality is low).
 The grip is $300 and the camera is about $400, making the total $1,100, right at the exact same price the package is at right now.

 I’d say the price of this drone is pretty accurate considering it’s quality which I said is OK, but far from great.
 Base wise, you can only really get this right now at $800+ and if you don’t have the Hero 5 Black, then $1,100.

-If you’re willing to spend that much money on the Karma, I’d say get the Mavic, Phantom 4 or Phantom 4 Pro instead for another few $100.
+If you’re willing to spend that much money on the Karma, I’d say get the Mavic 2 Pro, Phantom 4 or Phantom 4 Pro instead for another few $100.
 You’ll have a much safer, easier flight and more enjoyable experience in my opinion.

 I am absolutely glad I went for the other models because they are at least a level above Karma, though I hope in the future, GoPro will up it’s game and make the improvements I talked about.